Gohsato/gohsato/README.md

-### Hello and welcome!
+### Hello!

 My name's Goh.
-I'm a recent graduate from the University of Victoria.
-Right now, I am a full-stack developer at [FABCYCLE](https://www.fabcycle.shop/) making a custom Shopify integration.
-If you wanna talk anything software, hit me up @ `goh.hello@outlook.com`!
+Welcome to my Github page.
+I'm a fullstack developer with experience building apps using React, Express, and Typescript.

+Right now, I'm searching for new opportunities to build cool stuff.
+If you would like to work with me, please email me at `goh.hello@outlook.com`

 Other things I'm working on:
 - Making a web app with  [VikeLabs](https://github.com/VikeLabs) to help students plan their degree